How to Market Community Events Online

 • Group bundles to get a group of tickets at a discounted price.

 The possibilities for this are endless!
-And if you’re hosting a Web3 style community event, you could invest in a cool plug-in for your events, like Kickback.
+And if you’re hosting a Web3-style community event, you could invest in a cool plug-in for your events, like Kickback.
 This is an app that helps solve the issue of people signing up for your events, and then bailing – as well as incentivizing people to join in the first place.

-Host your community events in-platform with Nas.io
+Host and market your community events in-platform with Nas.io

 If you’re ready to grow your community and host epic events for free, Nas.io is the perfect place to begin.